 \section{Introduction}

-Let $\HH$ be a complex, separable, infinite-dimensional Hilbert space.
-We are interested in understanding which operators $T$ in $\cB(\HH)$ admit a {\em frame of iterations}; that is, a frame of the form $\{T^nv_i\}_{i\in I,n\geqslant 0}$ where $\{v_i\}_{i\in I}$ is an at most countable collection of vectors of $\HH$ (called generators).
+Let $\HH$ be a complex separable infinite-dimensional Hilbert space.
+We study the class of bounded linear operators $T$ defined on $\HH$ that admit a {\em frame of iterations}; that is, a frame of the form $\{T^n v_i\}_{i \in I,\, n \geqslant 0}$, where $\{v_i\}_{i \in I}$ is a countable collection of vectors in $\HH$ (called {\em generators}).

-Understanding the conditions under which an operator $T\in\cB(\HH)$ admits such a frame is a central question, driven by its deep connections to operator dynamics and its potential across various applications.
+Understanding the conditions under which an operator $T$ admits such a frame is a central problem, motivated both by its intrinsic operator-theoretic interest and by its relevance to applications where iterative structures naturally arise.
+One of the main motivations is the theory of {\em dynamical sampling}.
+In dynamical sampling, a signal evolving over time is observed through samples taken at fixed spatial locations and at successive time instances.
+When spatial sampling is sparse, the main challenge is to reconstruct the initial signal from these space-time samples by exploiting temporal evolution.

+From a mathematical perspective, the dynamical sampling problem can be reformulated as determining when the orbits of an operator $T$ (the evolution operator) form a frame, that is, when a frame of iterations, also called a {\em dynamical frame}, exists (see~\cite{ACMT}).
+The theory of dynamical sampling has developed into an active and rich area of research; see, for instance, \cite{ADK13,AAK19,AT14,ACMT,ACCMP17,AP17,CMPP20,CHS18,CMS21,CHP,DMM21,DMMM2021-1,MMO23,DLW24,Philipp17,Tang17,AK17,ACCP,CHPS24}.